Richard Blade: Biography

 He moved back to Los Angeles in 2002 and returned to his career in radio and television.
 In June 2003, he consulted for MTV Networks on the television program Bands Reunited, then worked for VH1 as a writer and producer on both seasons of the series.
 In 2004, he returned to radio on Los Angeles station KYSR (Star 98.7), originally as host of a Saturday night "Totally 80's" program and short features in the afternoon drive-time period.
 In 2006, when the station became more 1990s and current-based, the Saturday night program ended.

 In 2005, he left terrestrial radio and joined Sirius Satellite Radio, where he began hosting a show on 1st Wave, a 1980s new wave music channel.
 He can be heard on the channel weekdays from 3-9 PM eastern.
 Recently, Blade has taken over for Ray Rossi on The Pulse on weekends.
 In April 2006, he co-starred with Gabrielle Anwar and Craig Sheffer in Long Lost Son, which he wrote, shot on location in the Caribbean.
 It premiered on Lifetime in August 2006.
 Blade plays 1980s music on "Flashback Lunch" every weekday on Jack FM (KCBS-FM) in Los Angeles.
 His autobiography, World In My Eyes, was released in November 2017.
 Blade released his second book, "The Lockdown Interviews" on November 18, 2021.
-It reached #5 in Biographies of Pop Artists, #10 in Punk Music (Kindle Store), and #16 in Biographies of Rock Bands.
+It reached #5 in Biographies of Pop Artists, No. 10 in Punk Music (Kindle Store), and #16 in Biographies of Rock Bands.

+In 2024, Blade was presented with a star on the Hollywood Walk of Fame with the award ceremony including Billy Idol and Jimmy Kimmel as presenters.